BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

       beginning: The algorithm fails on the test inputs due to one or more minor issues
       progressing: The algorithm is implemented to solve the problem correctly according to given test inputs, but would fail if executed in a general case due to a minor issue or omission in the algorithm design or implementation
       proficient: A reasonable algorithm is implemented to solve the problem which correctly solves the problem according to the given test inputs, and would be reasonably expected to solve the problem in the general case
-    - weight: 30
-      description: Code Quality and Documentation
-      preemerging: Code commenting and structure are absent, or code structure departs significantly from best practice, and/or the code departs significantly from the style guide
-      beginning: Code commenting and structure is limited in ways that reduce the readability of the program, and/or there are minor departures from the style guide
-      progressing: Code documentation is present that re-states the explicit code definitions, and/or code is written that mostly adheres to the style guide
-      proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program, and code is written according to the style guide, and each function contains relevant and appropriate Javadoc documentation
     - weight: 10
+      description: Code Indentation and Spacing
+      preemerging: Code indentation and spacing are generally inappropriate or inconsistent
+      beginning: Code indentation or spacing are generally appropriate but inconsistent in a few isolated instances
+      progressing: Code indentation or spacing are appropriate or consistent, with minor adjustments needed
+      proficient: Code indentation and spacing are appropriate and consistent
+    - weight: 10
+      description: Code Quality
+      preemerging: Prior code quality feedback and style guide standards are not reflected in the submitted code to a great extent
+      beginning: Code quality conforms to several standards in the course Style Guide, and progress is demonstrated in improving code quality from prior feedback
+      progressing: Code quality conforms to the standards in the course Style Guide to a great extent, with a few identified areas of improvement
+      proficient: Code quality substantially conforms to the standards in the course Style Guide
+    - weight: 10
+      description: Code Documentation
+      preemerging: Code commenting and structure are absent, or code structure departs significantly from best practice
+      beginning: Code commenting and structure is limited in ways that reduce the readability of the program; specifically, javadoc style comments are present for some functions
+      progressing: Code documentation is present that re-states the explicit code definitions
+      proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program; specifically, javadoc style comments are present for all functions
+    - weight: 10
       description: Writeup and Submission
-      preemerging: An incomplete submission is provided
+      preemerging: An incomplete submission is provided, or the README file submitted is blank
       beginning: The program is submitted, but not according to the directions in one or more ways (for example, because it is lacking a readme writeup or missing answers to written questions)
       progressing: The program is submitted according to the directions with a minor omission or correction needed, including a readme writeup describing the solution and answering nearly all questions posed in the instructions
       proficient: The program is submitted according to the directions, including a readme writeup describing the solution and answering all questions posed in the instructions